Venetoclax (Venclexta™)

 Storage and Handling

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
-Ask your oncology team where to return any unused medication for disposal.
+Ask your provider where to return any unused medication for disposal.
 Do not flush down the toilet or throw it in the trash.

 Where do I get this medication?

 Certain cancer medications are only available through specialty pharmacies.
 If you need to get this medication through a specialty pharmacy, your provider will help you start this process.
 Where you can fill your prescriptions may also be influenced by your prescription drug coverage.
-Ask your health care provider or pharmacist for assistance in identifying where you can get this medication.
+Ask your provider or pharmacist for assistance in identifying where you can get this medication.

 Insurance Information

 This medication may be covered under your prescription drug plan.
-Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
+Patient assistance may be available to qualifying individuals depending on prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
-Your care team can help you find these resources if they are available.
+Your provider can help you find these resources if they are available.

 Possible Side Effects

-Tumor Lysis Syndrome
+Tumor Lysis Syndrome (TLS)

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)